slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Chains of habit are too light to be felt until they are to heavy to be broken."
 -- Warren Buffett*

-> *"It isn’t 10k hours that creates outliers, it’s 10k iterations." (...)
-"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
--- Naval Ravikant*

 ### How to change habits?